 |---|---|---|---|---|---|

 Azure Key Vault tools are part of the broader Azure MCP Server covering 40+ Azure services.
-The Key Vault subset provides 7 tools across three resource types:
+The Key Vault subset has expanded to 9 tools (up from 7) across four resource types:

 A notable security feature: the Azure MCP Server uses elicitation — tools that access sensitive data prompt the user for consent before executing.
 This adds a human-in-the-loop checkpoint that most other MCP servers lack.